 The Apostles' Creed

 A creed is a statement designed to show in summary form what one believes.
 Therefore a Christian creed must reflect doctrine taught in Scriptures.
-Creeds do not contain all doctrine of Scriptures, but usually emphasize major points and additional points necessary to refute false beliefs of their time.
-Creeds coming after the Apostles' Creed, which is one of [if not] the earliest creed of the church, often expand on certain points due to new opposition.
-For example, The Nicene Creed of the 4th century spends more time emphasizing the Deity of Christ as a direct rebuttal to the Arians [a growing heresy of that time] who denied that Jesus was fully God.
+Creeds do not contain all doctrine of Scriptures, but usually emphasize major beliefs and additional points necessary to refute false doctrines of their time.
+Creeds coming after the Apostles' Creed, which is one of (if not) the earliest creed of the church, often expand on certain points due to new opposition.
+For example, The Nicene Creed of the 4th century spends more time emphasizing the Deity of Christ as a direct rebuttal to the Arians (a growing heresy of that time) who denied that Jesus was fully God.

-While it's unlikely that the apostles, themselves, composed this creed it definitely reflects their beliefs, wherein it also reflects the clear teach of Scriptures.
-In its earliest forms it is thought to have been written in the late first century or, at latest, second century.
+While it's unlikely that the apostles directly composed this creed, it definitely reflects their beliefs wherein it also reflects the clear teaching of Scriptures.
+In its earliest forms it is thought to have been written in the late first century or, at the latest, in the second century.
 It's long time use by the church has shown it to reflect the basic doctrines of the church since its beginning.

-Some Protestant churches have discarded this creed, as they view it tainted by continued use of the Roman Catholic Church.
-A church's continued use of this creed, even while involved in error, in no way detracts from the creed's content.
+Some Protestant churches have discarded this creed, viewing it as being tainted by continued use in the Roman Catholic Church.
+A church's use of this creed, even while involved in error, in no way detracts from the creed's content.
 If the content is Biblical — and it is — then it is a valid expression of Christian belief.
-[Actually, the Protestant churches who continue to use this creed, yet deny the literal virgin birth, or have discarded God creating in favor of evolution, are just as much in error... yet the truth of the creed still stands.]
+Protestant churches who continue to use this creed, yet deny the literal virgin birth, or have discarded God creating in favor of evolution, are just as much in error... yet the truth of the creed still stands.

 A number of early forms of this creed exist, showing some of its revisions and expansions.
-While the Apostles' Creed commonly used today grew directly out of western (Roman) forms, I've also included eastern editions to show common content...
+While the Apostles' Creed commonly used today grew directly out of Western forms, we've also included Eastern editions to show common content...

 In the Father, the Ruler of the Universe,